vPLAAF/docs/privacy/en.md

 # vPLAAF Privacy Policy

-> This English document constitutes the original version of the Chinese version ‘vPLAAF Privacy Policy’.
-All content herein shall be governed by this English version.
+> This document is the original Englishversion of the “vPLAAF Privacy Policy.”
+In case of any inconsistency, the English version shall prevail.

 **Revision History**